 Finding great ramen outside of an actual Japanese noodle house is almost impossible.
 That being said, I’ve taken to making some of my own bowls of delicious ramen (especially during the pandemic).
 If you’ve spent any time watching Naruto, then you’ve probably seen him chowing down on some ramen.

 What type of ramen does the young Naruto eat, though?

-Naruto’s favorite ramen is miso ramen noodles with pork.
-Naruto almost always orders an extra serving of pork to satisfy his seemingly neverending hunger too.
+Naruto eats miso ramen with pork.
+Naruto always orders an extra serving of pork to satisfy his seemingly never ending hunger.
 Miso ramen typically consists of boiled miso and pork stock, fresh vegetables, soft-boiled eggs, and of course ramen noodles.

 Typically, I make miso ramen using chicken.
 However, after spending a weekend re-watching Naruto, I decided that it was time for me to try making it with pork.
 It turned out amazing!
 So, in today’s post, I’ll show you exactly how to make Naruto’s favorite miso pork ramen.
 It’s time to chow down!

 How To Make Naruto’s Favorite Miso Ramen